ksproska/msid_zad4/README.md

     # f1 = f1_score()
     return knn_model, score
 ```
-The methods returns derived model along with it's score (as a float between 0 and 1).
+The methods return derived model along with its score (as a float between 0 and 1).

 #### Models for other two preprocessing methods
 The methodology presented above in this point is implemented also for